 Family history of GIST—rare

 GISTs may not cause any symptoms until they grow to a certain size.
-Symptoms may include: Tiredness and weaknessFever; sweating at nightWeight lossFeeling full after eating a small amount of foodAbdominal painPainless lump in the abdomenNausea and/or vomitingBlood in stool or vomitProblems swallowing
+Symptoms may include: Tiredness and weaknessFever or sweating at nightWeight lossFeeling full after eating a small amount of foodAbdominal painPainless lump in the abdomenNausea and/or vomitingBlood in stool or vomitProblems swallowing

 Talk with your doctor about the best treatment plan for you.
 Treatment options include:

 Surgery is used to treat a GIST that has not spread.
-Surgery to treat GIST should be done by an experienced doctor.
+Surgery to treat GIST should be done by an experienced cancer surgeon.
 GISTs are delicate tumors.
 There may be an increased risk of cancer spreading if the sac surrounding the GIST is opened during surgery.

 You may be given medications to shrink the tumor before surgery.
 For small tumors, laparoscopic surgery may be used.

 Even if the tumor is large or growing into other organs, your doctor may use surgery to remove some or the entire tumor.
 This reduces the chance that the tumor will grow large enough to block the digestive system.

 You may be given a medication called a tyrosine kinase inhibitor.
 It may make the tumor shrink or stop growing.

 There are no current guidelines to prevent GISTs.